 I’ll stop there and simply leave you with one particular subtitled line from the trailer, “You really believe that this absurd plan will work out?” – This may appeal to you and/or give you a clue to the film’s feel.

 MMM’s interview with Ha Jung-woo [from a few years ago] can be read here:

 “Ashfall” can be seen at the Genesis Cinema, for one night only and as part of the LONDON KOREAN FILM FESTIVAL 2020.
-Please note that due to this second and so-called ‘lockdown’ the original screening date has been moved – it’s now scheduled to be in early December – further details under the website’s “Programme News” section.
+Please note that due to the second and so-called ‘lockdown’ the original screening date was moved – it has now been re-scheduled for the 6th December – and further details under the website’s “Programme News” section.

 A selection of other Korean films can be seen cinemas or viewed online as part of the festival.

-Booking details at KoreanFilm.co.uk and more details of other screenings, free films and full schedule here in MMM’s special article – The festival ends on 12th November 2020 (and certain rescheduled screenings after that).
+Booking details at KoreanFilm.co.uk and more details of other screenings, free films and full schedule here in MMM’s special article – The official festival end date was 12th November 2020 (but certain rescheduled screenings after that).